SwissDataScienceCenter/renku/docs/user/interactive_environments.rst

 The `Dockerfile` in the project is what defines the environment.
 In the template provided, the `Dockerfile`

-Renku Project uses Docker for containerization, which While we have a set of defaults that we build into a minimal Python and R images image, there are several reasons why you might want to build on top of these or write your own entirely.
+Renku projects use Docker for containerization.
+While we have a set of defaults that we build into a minimal Python and R image image, there are several reasons why you might want to build on top of these or write your own entirely.